-- ARP 446 History of Architecture IV (3.0); 3 cr.
+ARP 446 History of Architecture IV (3.0); 3 cr.
 Continuation of History of Architecture III, to cover the architecture from the mid-17th century to the mid 19th century.
 It covers The Baroque and the Rococo architecture.
-Prerequisite: ARP 435. - ARP 551 Construction Detailing Studio I (2.2); 3 cr.
+Prerequisite: ARP 435.

+ARP 551 Construction Detailing Studio I (2.2); 3 cr.
 This course is meant to acquaint the student with the elaboration of professional construction document of architectural projects, and the adaptation of standard construction details to various architectural contexts.
-Prerequisite: ARP 444. - ARP 552 Construction Detailing Studio II (2.2); 3 cr.
+Prerequisite: ARP 444.

+ARP 552 Construction Detailing Studio II (2.2); 3 cr.
 A continuation of Construction Detailing Studio I, with an emphasis on detail problem solving.
 Students are expected to push forward their architectural designs to reach the final stage of construction documents.
-Prerequisite: ARP 551. - ARP 553 Specifications and Quantity Surveying (3.0); 3 cr.
+Prerequisite: ARP 551.

+ARP 553 Specifications and Quantity Surveying (3.0); 3 cr.
 Specifications and tender documents writing.
 The sources and the methods of classification for subsequent use.
+Practice projects.

-Practice projects. - ARP 554 Surveying & Field Surveying (2.2); 3 cr.
-Surveying and instrumentation: Introduction to optical, photographical, geometrical mathematical. principles relevant to photogrammetry and remote sensing; introduction to global positioning system.
-Field plane surveying; topographic mapping; location survey and route surveying. - ARP 555 Architectural Design V (3.6); 6 cr.
+ARP 554 Surveying & Field Surveying (2.2); 3 cr.
+Surveying and instrumentation; Introduction to optical, photographical, mathematical, and geometrical principles relevant to photogrammetry and remote sensing; introduction to global positioning system.
+Field plane surveying; topographic mapping; location survey and route surveying.

+ARP 555 Architectural Design V (3.6); 6 cr.
 Continuation of Design IV dealing with more complex aspect of the built environment and initiate students to the "scientific" research by admitting only obviousness (evidences) and theories in the different disciplines.
-Prerequisite: ARP 444 - ARP 556 Architectural Design VI (3.6); 6 cr.
+Prerequisite: ARP 444

+ARP 556 Architectural Design VI (3.6); 6 cr.
 Design VI is considered a pre/mini-diploma stage.
 All the accumulation of knowledge acquired in the architectural program and in the sequential series of Design courses must be taken into consideration.
-This course figure out the developing of the faculty of criticizing and

-- "objectively" an Environmental analyzing Design issue; Sensibilization to the contextual demanding of our society; Application of the different architectural paradigm methodological conceptualization: The concretization into а well developed architectural expression.
+This course figure out the developing of the faculty of criticizing and analyzing "objectively" an Environmental Design issue; Sensibilization to the contextual demanding of our society; Application of the different architectural paradigm and methodological conceptualization: The concretization well developed into а architectural expression.
 The Implementation of a realistic contextual site as well as basic determinant constraints (laws, environment, etc.).
-Prerequisite: ARP 555 - ARP 557 Architectural Theories (3.0); 3 cr.
+Prerequisite: ARP 555

+ARP 557 Architectural Theories (3.0); 3 cr.
 Survey of architectural theories as stated by architects, historians, and architectural critics.
-The main objectives of this course are to have a global view on the different schools of thought in architecture and to heighten the student awareness of the various interpretations of the architectural paradigm bursting as well as to the evolution of theories in architecture; Prerequisite: ARP 446. - ARP 561 Urbanism I (3.0); 3 cr.
+The main objectives of this course are to have a global view on the different schools of thought in architecture and to heighten the student awareness of the various interpretations of the architectural paradigm bursting as well as to the evolution of theories in architecture; Prerequisite: ARP 446.

+ARP 561 Urbanism I (3.0); 3 cr.
 A survey of urban morphology in terms of characteristic phases of development with emphasis on environmental, cultural and economic factors governing urban growth.
-Prerequisite: ARP 444 - ARP 562 Urbanism II (2.2); 3 cr.
+Prerequisite: ARP 444

+ARP 562 Urbanism II (2.2); 3 cr.
 A survey of different basic approaches to urban and city planning present and past.
 A comprehensive and critical survey of urban planning in Lebanon.
-Prerequisite: ARP 561. - ARP 563 Building Rules & Regulations (3.0); 3 cr.
+Prerequisite: ARP 561.

+ARP 563 Building Rules & Regulations (3.0); 3 cr.
 Professional code of ethics for the practice of the profession.
 The moral and legal responsibilities of the architect towards the executed project and concerned parties.
-A survey of construction building codes and a study of the Lebanese construction laws (taught in Arabic). - ARP 564 Restoration of Monuments (2.2); 3 cr.
+A survey of construction building codes and a study of the Lebanese construction laws. (taught in Arabic).

+ARP 564 Restoration of Monuments (2.2); 3 cr.
 The purpose of this course is to prepare the students for restoration projects, having professional characteristics, on a building which will be freely chosen by themselves.
-Prerequisites: ARP 301, ARP 446. - ARP 565 Landscape Architecture (2.2); 3 cr.
-Theory and principles of design and problem solving processes as applied to fundamentals of design form in the landscape.
 Prerequisites: ARP 301, ARP 446.